 I had seen photos of Padar Island when researching this trip to Indonesia and knew immediately I wanted to see this view for myself.
 As if it were out of a Jurassic Park film, Padar Island feels so surreal that you will be pinching yourself.
 Of course if you make time to visit nearby Komodo National Park and see the famous dragons, you really will feel pre-historic.

 Imagine if I said to you that you could visit and walk the crater rim of Indonesia’s most impressive active volcano.
 You can.
 Mount Bromo is not the first destination for international travellers but it very well should be within your top three.
 It is quite a mission to reach Bromo, including a 12:00am wake up call followed by a five hour drive.
-However once there, the sunrise views are simply breathtaking.
+However once there, the sunrise views are simply breathtaking, making this one of the most incredible places in Indonesia.

 Komodo National Park